GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (304).md

 **Critical Failure**: The spell explodes in your face, inflicting an unlisted attack with a bonus equal to the spell tier.
 A critical hit from the spell will immobilize you until the end of the next round.

-#### Break

-**Minimum Tier**: 3

-**Casting Time**: 7 actions

-**Effect**: You cause a magical forcefield you touch created by a spell of equal or lower tier to instantly shatter.
-If a magical effect/spell (but not a magical item) would interact with the Dismipress spell, treat this spell as the same- but its tier is considered to be doubled.

-Alternatively, if cast against a construct or undead creature (or some object), it will inflict a sonic attack against it.

-**At Higher Tiers**: When cast at 4th tier or greater, for each tier beyond minimum, in addition to the benefits noted above- you may choose to either reduce the casting time by 2 actions (to a minimum of 1 action) or allow the spell to reach out 15 yards further.

-**Critical Failure**: You gain 1d2 points of spell sickness.
-This die level is increased by 1 step for each tier beyond minimum.

 #### Bouncing Ooze

 **Minimum Tier**: 2